dtxiong/rapid-prototyping/week8/week8.md

 Because the area of the primary mirror is larger than twice the area of the secondary mirror, we will use 100% reflection.

 On Wednesday, we had the midterm review.
+My teammates were not there, so I was the one presenting.
+After showing the other idea we had of building a fresnel mirror with many smaller squares, we had a discussion about the feasibility of this.
+It seems that this option would work, though it would take some time to build.
+We will keep it on the table, in case creating the fiberglass layup is too difficult.